 - 106. The maintenance of the golf course will require a labor force of about 25 to 30 employees, over half of whom will be nonprofessional employees.
-The golf course development will include a clubhouse which would involve additional employees for food services. - 107.
-According to a study by Jon K. Masuoka, Ph.D., and Wes J. Shera, Ph.D., when Lanai residents were asked in general how they felt about resorts coming to Lanai, 57% were positive, 28% had mixed feelings, 10% were negative, and 5% had no opinion.
-Most residents (77%) felt positive towards the economic impacts of resort development primarily because it would provide more jobs. - 108.
-The study reported that the positive aspects of resort development were identified as more and better jobs and increased tax revenues while the negative aspects were identified as changes in the community, anticipated high cost of living, and strain on services and facilities. - 109.
+The golf course development will include a clubhouse which would involve additional employees for food services. - and Wes J. Shera, Ph.D., when Lanai residents were asked in general how they felt about resorts coming to Lanai, 57% were positive, 28% had mixed feelings, 10% were negative, and 5% had no opinion.
+Most residents (77%) felt positive towards the economic impacts of resort development primarily because it would provide more jobs.

+- 108. The study reported that the positive aspects of resort development were identified as more and better jobs and increased tax revenues while the negative aspects were identified as changes in the community, anticipated high cost of living, and strain on services and facilities. - 109.
 Petitioner estimated a housing demand of 350 units from the hotel employment and community.
 This housing demand will be met by the following projects developed or being developed by Petitioner:

 - a.
 Lalakoa III: 144 single-family units for Lanai residents at significantly below cost. - b.
 Lanai City Apartments: 24 studio and one-bedroom units with rent subsidy, 19 of which units are under HUD rental guidelines. - c.
 Wailua Single-Family: 120 single-family homes to be sold at cost below affordable ceiling. - d.
-Wailua Multi-Family: 128 1-, 2-, 3-bedroom affordable apartments with rent subsidy. - 110.
-Petitioner states that Castle & Cooke, Inc. has offered to donate land to the County of Maui for a County housing project, and the County has accepted on a preliminary basis.
+Wailua Multi-Family: 128 1-, 2-, 3-bedroom affordable apartments with rent subsidy. - offered to donate land to the County of Maui for a County housing project, and the County has accepted on a preliminary basis.
 If the County develops the land, it is expected to produce 110 to 130 units. - 111.
 Petitioner also states that Castle & Cooke, Inc. has offered to donate land to the State for a State housing project.